songquanpeng/c-template/README.md

 # C Template
-> A Template for C projects.
+> A template for C projects.

 <p>